ankreyol/vlc/share/lua/README.txt

 misc.license(): Get the VLC license.

-misc.action_id( name ): get the id of the given action.
+misc.action_id( name ): get the id of the given action. misc.action_do( id, notify ): execute the action identified by the id

 misc.mdate(): Get the current date (in microseconds). misc.mwait(): Wait for the given date (in microseconds).